 James I of England and Scotland now sat on the throne, and in 1608 he issued John Dalway a re-grant of “such lands as he held in right of his contract with Shane Ó Néill”, and so Dalway returned to his lands.
 One of the many conditions of this grant of land was that Dalway was to build “within the next seven years, a castle or house of stone or brick … with a strong court or bawne about the same, in any convenient place, within the territory of Ballinowre [Ballynure]”.

-“Bawne” or “Bawn” is thought to be a corruption of the Gaelic word “bo-dun”, meaning cow fort.
+“Bawne” or “Bawn” is thought to be a corruption of the Gaelic word bábhún (or “bo-dun”), meaning a cow fort or walled cattle enclosure.
 These bawns were fortified “cattle forts”, designed to be a place of sanctuary from cattle-raids carried out by the Irish along the many cattle-droving trails in east Antrim at the time.
 They typically have thick walls, four corner towers for defensive look-outs and a house in the middle.
 Dalways Bawn would become one of many such bawns built during the Plantation of Ulster.

 Despite the king’s grant, Dalway still had to be cautious about external claims to his lands at this time.
 In the early 1600s Englishman Baptist Jones held large swathes of land in Marshallstown as a tenant of Sir Arthur Chichester, but also lay claim to several hundred acres of Dalway’s land “across the mearing” in Kilroot Parish, which may have extended to the bawn.
 This claim leaves its mark in modern day as the tiny townland of Crossmary.
 This threat to Dalway’s land seems to have come to nothing.
 Jones took over lease of lands belonging to the Worshipful Company of Vintners in Bellaghy in 1617 and is likely to have relocated there at this time.
 He established his own bawn there (Bellaghy Bawn) in about 1619.
 He later became head of the company and was knighted in 1621.